 James’s multi-disciplinary expertise means that many of his cases span multiple different areas of law, his practice largely focuses upon:

 - Trusts, inheritance and probate matters

 - Property and residential/commercial landlord and tenant claims

 James is also regularly instructed in cases brought by or against children and/or protected parties, and he is therefore very familiar with acting on behalf of or litigating against ‘litigation friends’ for children and protected parties (and consequently the procedures set out in Part 21 of the Civil Procedure Rules and/or Insolvency Rules 12.23-12.25).
 Having dealt with multiple such cases, James is experienced in adapting his approach sensitively to ensure the best and most appropriate handling of such cases.

 Private Client: Contentious

-- Advising and representing personal representatives, beneficiaries and applicants in mediations and at Court in Inheritance (Provision for Family & Dependents) Act 1975 claims (including Estates valued in the several millions of pounds).
+- Successfully advising and representing personal representatives, beneficiaries and applicants both pre-action, in mediations and at Court in Inheritance (Provision for Family & Dependents) Act 1975 claims.
+James deals with estates at all values, regularly handling matters from modest estates through to those valued in the several millions of pounds.
 James has advised and represented spouses, former spouses, cohabitants, dependents and children of the Deceased in their claims.

 - Successfully removing and defending trustees/personal representatives in removal claims (both onshore and offshore);